telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ##### e.type `String`

 The type of the cell close action - can be either "save" or "cancel".
+The "cancel" type is triggered when the grid keyboard navigation is enabled by "navigateble: true" and Esc key is used for cell close action.

 ##### e.sender `kendo.ui.Grid`